TylerJDev/my-portfolio/content/blog/lets-build-an-accessible-modal-in-react.md

 </div>
 ```

 Right now our button doesn't do anything, but we'll add some functionality later.

+Let's now add some headings that will describe the modal's purpose.
+Inside of `.modal-headings`, we'll create an `<h2>` which will be our main modal title.